 - X1.
-This is the final liability allocation determination (LAD) for the 2016/17 Telecommunications Development Levy (TDL) year of 1 July 2016 to 30 June 2017, required by section 87 of the Telecommunications Act 2001 (Act).
-It allocates the amount each qualifying liable person (QLP) is required to pay of the total 2016/17 TDL of \$50 million. - X2.
-The TDL is an annual levy that the government uses to pay for TSO charges and funding improvements to New Zealand's telecommunications infrastructure including the relay service for the deaf and hearing-impaired, broadband for rural areas, and improvements to the 111 emergency service.
+This is the final liability allocation determination (LAD) for the 2017/18 Telecommunications Development Levy (TDL) year of 1 July 2017 to 30 June 2018, required by section 87 of the Telecommunications Act 2001 (Act).
+It allocates the amount each qualifying liable person (QLP) is required to pay as their share of the \$50 million 2017/18 TDL. - X2.
+The TDL is an annual levy that the government uses to pay for improvements to New Zealand's telecommunications infrastructure, including the relay service for the deaf and hearing-impaired, broadband for rural areas, and improvements to the 111 emergency service.